Mbeere District

 Mbeere District was a former administrative district in the Eastern Province of Kenya.
 Its capital town was Siakago.
 The district had a population of 170,950 and an area of 2,093 km2.
 The district was split from Embu District in 1996.
 In 2010, it was merged into Embu County.

 The natives here, the Mbeere people, speak the Kimbeere language.
 There is also a large chunk of peoples from the Akamba community mainly concentrated in the southern parts of the former district.

 The former district hosts the famous seven folks dams, which include: Masinga dam, Kamburu dam, Gitaru dam, Kindaruma dam and Kiambere dam which it shares with Machakos County.
 The dams are a part of Tana River.
-Other local places of interest include the Mwea National Reserve, and Kiangombe mountain, which peaked at 1804 metres stands out compared to adjacent topography, although is not as spectacular as the Mount Kenya located less than 100 kilometres northwest.
+Other local places of interest include the Mwea National Reserve, and Kiangombe mountain, which peaks at 1804 meters, stands out compared to adjacent topography, although is not as spectacular as the Mount Kenya located less than 100 kilometres northwest.